microsoft/rushjs.io-website/pages/advanced/incremental_builds.md

 ## Building changed projects only (unsafe)

-Suppose hypothetically that our repo has the following projects:
+Suppose hypothetically that our monorepo has the following projects:

 <img src="/images/docs/selection-intro.svg" alt="a sample monorepo" style="height: 150px;" />